 - if you have too many creditors to deal with;

 - it’s too stressful to talk to them yourself;

 - if you don’t know how much to offer;

 - when your debts seem to large to repay in a reasonable time.

 No matter how bad your situation feels, there is help available.
 If you want to know more about the possible options, read An overview of debt solutions – that has a simple diagram which is surprisingly accurate at letting you see which might suit you!

-What is a good place to get advice depends on where you live and what sort of debts you have.
+What is a good place to get advice depends on where you live and the type of debts you have.
 All the suggestions in that link go to reliable advice, where the person you are speaking to will not make more money whatever you choose to do.
 You will be speaking to a sympathetic person in confidence, they can help you to look at your whole situation and explain what your options are.

 Debt advisers don’t just tell you what to do.
 They may be able to negotiate directly with your creditors and arrange affordable payments for you.
 Or set up a debt management plan so you just make a single payment which is divided between your creditors.
 Or help you choose between the different types of insolvency.

 StepChange say that over half their clients wait more than a year between realising they have a problem and getting debt help.
 During this time their finances got worse not better.